fruitsamples/avTouch/ReadMe.txt

 The avTouchAppDelegate class defines the application delegate object, responsible for adding the application's view to the application window.

 avTouchViewController.h
 avTouchViewController.m

 The avTouchViewController class defines the view controller, responsible for handling rotations

-avTouchController.h
-avTouchController.m

-The avTouchController defines the main controller class, responsible for managing the AVAudioPlayer object and handling user input

 ================================================================================
-Copyright (C) 2008 Apple Inc. All rights reserved.
+Copyright (C) 2010 Apple Inc. All rights reserved.